 You can use keyboard shortcuts for multi-camera editing.
 You can use the number keys to switch cameras as the multi-camera sequence plays.
 The keyboard shortcuts can also be used to change angles after completing a multi-camera edit.
 For more information, see Multi-camera keyboard shortcuts.

 With the sequence active in the Program Monitor or Timeline panel, select File > Export > Media.
 Specify the export settings and click Export, or click Queue to send the sequence to Adobe Media Encoder for encoding.
-For more information, see Workflow and overview for editing.
+For more information, see Workflow and overview for exporting.

 You can name your multi-camera source sequence after your primary video or audio clip in the sequence.
 From the pop-up menu, select the appropriate option to append "Multicam" or a custom name to the primary video or audio name.